-CJL2100, Criminal Law
+CJL2100, Criminal Law 3 hrs..
+3 crs.

 A study of substantive criminal law from the Model Penal Code, explaining the specific elements of major crimes, principles of criminal law, principles of criminal liability, defenses to criminal liability, uncompleted crimes, and parties to crimes.